Check Point and VMware team up for software defined data centre security

-The combined solution enables traffic, whether coming in and out of the data centre or moving within the data centre between applications, to be fully protected against malware, APTs and zero-day attacks.
+The combined solution enables traffic, whether coming in and out of the data center or moving within the data center between applications, to be fully protected against malware, APTs and zero-day attacks.

-Customers will get the benefit of advanced threat protection for east-west traffic inside the data centre, dynamic deployment and scale out of Check Point vSec for software-defined data centre environments and threat visibility across all data centre traffic, Check Point says.
+Customers will get the benefit of advanced threat protection for east-west traffic inside the data center, dynamic deployment and scale out of Check Point vSec for software-defined data center environments and threat visibility across all data center traffic, Check Point says.

-Scott Clinton, VMWare senior director, partner product management, network and security business unit, says today’s dynamic data centre environments require fast deployment of applications and security services must keep pace with compute resources.
+Scott Clinton, VMWare senior director, partner product management, network and security business unit, says today’s dynamic data center environments require fast deployment of applications and security services must keep pace with compute resources.

-“VMware NSX with Check Point vSec enables our mutual customers to simplify, accelerate and orchestrate Check Point’s advanced security services across the software-defined data centre.”
+“VMware NSX with Check Point vSec enables our mutual customers to simplify, accelerate and orchestrate Check Point’s advanced security services across the software-defined data center.”